ralphdoe/dronedeliverysystem/README.md

 - [x] Testing and Improving performance - General Improvement - Main Class.
 - [x] Implementing Control of deliveries out of boundaries.
 (Message on exported file)
 ## Future Work
+- [ ] Refactor the Design to separate File Management Logic from Delivery and Drone Service.
 - [ ] Customized Exceptions Handling.
 - [ ] Managing concurrence in deliveries.
 - [ ] Implementing a Queue Manager to improve requests management.
 ## Considerations
 * Each use case will aggregate value to system and will have unit test cases.
-* Releases will have one or more use cases
+* Releases will have one or more use cases.
+* Drones are able to deliver more than 3 orders if it is necessary.
 * Base Test Case has an error in Document:
 `AAAAIAA`
 `DDDAIAD`